vicsz/aws-beanstalk-code-kata/README.md

      - Or be accessible via a `/version` endpoint.

 2. **Set Up GitHub Repository**
-   - Create a public GitHub repository.
+   - Create a public GitHub repository for your app and commit it.
    - Frequently commit and push code changes (at least daily).
    - Use `.gitignore` to exclude sensitive files and unnecessary clutter.

 3. **GitHub Actions: Build**
    - Set up a GitHub Actions workflow that automatically builds the application upon every commit to the `master` branch.
-   - Use GitHub environment variables (e.g., build number) to assist with tasks like semantic versioning.

 4. **Add Semantic Versioning**
    - Implement a build script to generate a semantic version (e.g., `v1.0.1`).
-   - Increment the version automatically with each new commit.
+   - Increment the build version automatically with each new commit.
      - **Hint:** Look into GitHub environment variables (including the build number) to help with versioning.

 5. **Manual Deployment to AWS Elastic Beanstalk**